-The Libraries provide access to a variety of materials, including journals, databases, and eBooks.
-The Libraries’ journal subscriptions are and will be mostly available electronically.
-A small selection of publications will be maintained in print.
+The library provides access to a variety of materials, including journals, databases, and eBooks.
+The library's journal subscriptions are and will be mostly available electronically.
+A small selection of publications maintained will be in print.

-A portion of the Libraries’ Materials Budget is allocated to each academic department for the purchase of databases and subscriptions that will support classroom instruction and research.
+Each academic department is allocated a portion of the Materials Budget for the purchase of library materials that will support classroom instruction and research.
 As with all other Library collections, the University Librarians actively seek suggestions for additions to the E-Resources and Serials collections from members of the University community.
-Department Liaisons and University Librarians will seek recommendations from faculty, staff, and students.
+Department Liaisons and University Librarians will seek recommendations from students, faculty, and staff.
 However, the overall responsibility for acquisition and deselection decisions rests in the hands of the Head of E-Resources and Serials, approved by the E-Resources Committee, Collection Development Committee, and the Dean of Libraries.

-As part of its ongoing efforts to procure the best resources, the Library will undertake trials of new electronic resources in order to evaluate them before purchase.
-During such trials, the Library will make efforts to gather feedback from faculty and students on the resource’s worth to researchers.
-This feedback will be considered as part of the resource’s evaluation for purchase.
-The Library will not undertake a trial for a resource unless there is an intention to consider it for purchase.
+As part of its ongoing efforts to procure the best resources, the library will undertake trials of new electronic resources in order to evaluate them before purchase.
+During such trials, the library will make efforts to gather feedback from faculty and students on the resource’s worth to researchers.
+The library will consider this feedback as part of the resource’s evaluation for purchase.
+The library will not undertake a trial for a resource unless there is an intention to consider it for purchase.
 Responsibility for decisions of which trials to undertake will rest on the Head of E-Resources and Serials, approved by the E-Resources Committee and the Dean of Libraries.

 The University of Louisiana at Lafayette’s E-Resources and Serials are compliant with the University’s policies on Computing and Networks, including the limitations for access and restrictions for computer, network, and wireless use.
-More information can be found under the University IT Help Desk Policies.
+More information is under the University IT Service Desk Policies.